prettydiff/biddle/readme.md

 Will delete an installed application by name and remove the application from the installed list.

 ### unpublish
-(not written yet)
 Will delete a published application by name and remove the application from the published list.
+An application name is required and not the address to the application.

+    node biddle unpublish myApplication

+### unzip
+Unzips a local zipped file.

+Unzip to the default location, the supplied *downloads* directory.

+    node biddle unzip myZipFile.zip

+Unzip to a specified location.

+    node biddle unzip myZipFile.zip myDirectory

+### zip
+Zips local files or local directories into a zip file.

+Zip to the default location, the supplied *downloads* directory.

+    node biddle zip ../myApplication

+Zip to a specified location.

+    node biddle zip ../myApplication myCustom/Location/Directory

 ## Dependencies

-* This application is written in JavaScript and requires [Node.js](https://nodejs.org/en/).
+* This application is written in JavaScript and requires [Node.js](https://nodejs.org/en/) to run.
+* This application makes use of zip and hash utilities provided by the operating system.